DEAR HIRING MANAGERS: IT’S YOUR FAULT YOU’RE LOSING TOP CANDIDATES!

 Speed is the name of the game, hiring managers.
 If you don’t move quickly, you’re going to lose the candidates you’re looking for.
 Whether you are partnering with an outside executive search firm like TurningPoint, or your internal recruiting team, gives you access to A-players you (and your competitors) never knew existed.
 Show them you mean business!
 As an organization, build a hiring strategy and communication timeline with minimal periods of radio silence.
 Eliminate unnecessary and time-consuming back-and-forth emails and delayed responses.
 Provide access to your calendar to expedite scheduling candidate interviews or check-in calls with the recruiter.
 Move quickly with feedback and next steps, giving candidates a sense that they are continually moving forward in the process.

 Communication!
 Communication!
 Communication!

 When working with outside recruiters and inside talent acquisition teams, communication is a 3-way street.
-Hiring manager, candidate, and recruiter must all be looped-in for all communications.
+The hiring manager, candidate, and recruiter must all be looped in for all communications.
 As mentioned above, communicate a schedule for check-ins and the next steps.
 If there are unexpected obstacles (which there will inevitably be), tell your recruiter.
 He or she has built a relationship with the candidate and is your best tool for keeping them warm during any delays.
 Additionally, communicate directly with the candidate when the predetermined schedule is disrupted.
 Silence is often interpreted as disinterest.
 In a market like today’s, silence is space for competitors to swoop in and grab your candidate!
 Don’t lose your #1 potential hire because an illness, unscheduled vacation, or temporary pause in the search wasn’t communicated.